CodeMaterial/CostumePy/README.md

 To run this in the background on a Linux system, append the command with an ``` &```

-If you try to use CostumePy without the manager, you will get the following error when trying to broadcast or listen to a topic:
+If you try to use CostumePy without the server, you will get the following error when trying to broadcast or listen to a topic:

 ```commandline
   File "/usr/local/lib/python3.5/dist-packages/CostumePy-0.0.1-py3.5.egg/CostumePy/cospy_node.py", line 33, in _request_socket_ip